 We not only welcome, but also need, the support and input of the entire community.
 The best ways you can help and get involved are:

-Join PPTFH – Attend meetings and volunteer.
+Join PPTFH – Volunteer and follow our work on our website.
 You can reach us at email@example.com

 Speak Up – Talk to others in our community about the importance of connecting homeless people to supportive services and using outreach teams to bring the services to them.